QinisoMazibuko/virginactive.club.access/solutionItems/architectural_decision_records.md

 ### Consequences

 Choosing .NET MAUI ensures a unified development experience and reduces the time and resources required for developing and testing on multiple platforms.
 However, this decision also means the project is dependent on the limitations and release cycles of .NET MAUI and its compatibility with future platform updates.
+There is also a limitation on the speed of delivery due to lack of experience working/building projects with .Net MAUI.

 ## ADR 3: Utilizing SQLite for Local Data Storage